q465326302/OpenZeppelin/Defender/Components/Autotasks/Autotasks.md

   // Compare it with a local secret if (value !== event.secrets.expectedValue) return;

-  // Initialize defender relayer provider and signer const provider = new DefenderRelayProvider(event);
+  // Initialize defender Relayer  provider and signer const provider = new DefenderRelayProvider(event);
   const signer = new DefenderRelaySigner(event, provider, { speed: 'fast' });